jwalith/podcast-listening-time-predictor/README.md

 - **FastAPI** to build a lightweight backend API
 - **Swagger UI** to test the API interactively

+ML Projects	- Built and deployed a Machine Learning model using FastAPI to predict podcast listening time based on episode features; integrated a trained Random Forest pipeline with real-time prediction API; implemented API documentation using Swagger.
 ---

 ## Project Structure